top of page

 • All blue shortface bee (Dufourea holocyanea), specialized on snowberry

-• Biastes a genus of cuckoo bees belonging to the Apidae family
+• Biastes, a genus of cuckoo bees belonging to the Apidae family

 • The yellow loosestrife bee (Macropis nuda), specialized on an oil producing plant (Lysimachia ciliata)